-This category includes audit activities, accreditation activities and quality improvement activities which have furthered the participant's CPD goals.
+This category includes practice or service audit activities, accreditation activities and quality improvement activities which have furthered the participant's CPD goals.
 Learning experiences as a result of involvement in an external review of psychiatric services, for example, may be applicable particularly if there has been activity in collating information and preparing for the review.